 “Turns out it isn’t permanent.
 Open that door.”

 Brad fiddles with the panel.
 Swears at it.
-Then alarms go off in the lobby.
+Alarms go off in the lobby.
 Lights flash.
-Then the outer door opens a wee bit, debris goes flying and everyone stops fighting and fucking.
+The outer door opens a wee bit, debris goes flying and everyone stops fighting and fucking.
 I nod to Brad and the door closes.
 Bits of paper and smoke and what might be clumps of hair float around the room.

 “Hi,” I say over the intercom.
 I wave at the two hundred-odd clansmen through the door’s window.
 “I’m Coach Stern.
 I’m the ringleader in this joint.
 Let’s do some actual spaceball tryouts, yeah?
 We’re going to do this by clan.
 Murder Gods, you’re up first.
-Hit the simulators!”
+Hit the simulators.”

 ***